zhangdah/Sorting-Visualizer/README.md

 Hi!
 I have developed a sorting algorithms visualizer.
-Please use the link to have fun: //https://zhangdah.github.io/Sorting-Visualizer/
+Please click on this link to have fun: https://zhangdah.github.io/Sorting-Visualizer/